 configuration of all necessary components.

-overlapping.
-Vertical stacking of "1" in seismograph's acquisition software means there will be only one impact for each
+destructive overlapping.
+Vertical stacking of "1" in seismograph's acquisition software means there will be only one impact for each recording

 Proper setting of acquisition parameters is critical for a successful survey.
 They consist of recording and geometry parameters.
 The former relates to setting those to operate